ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 * `len(data)`: Returns the length of the provided data in bytes.

-* concatenated with: The operation of joining two byte sequences end-to-end to form a single sequence.
+* Concatenation: The operation of joining two byte sequences end-to-end to form a single sequence.

 * `zeros(count)`: Generates a sequence of zero-valued bytes of the specified length, used for padding.